 top of page

-The Synagogue Ruins at Ein Nashut
+The ruins of the ancient synagogue at Ein Nashut

-This is a relatively small synagogue with six Ionic columns in two rows.
+This was a relatively small synagogue with six Ionic columns in two rows.
 Impressive sculptured carvings of lions, eagles and a menorah were found, but these were spirited off to the archeological museum in Katzrin.
-The entrance to the synagogue was from the west.
+The entrance to the synagogue faced to the west.
 Note the benches for seating adjacent to the wall.
 The ark was on the southern wall facing Jerusalem.
 We know this because of an impression for an ark in the plaster work and also because of the remains of the lowest step of its niche.
 In the north-east corner is the base of a staircase that led to a gallery or to the roof.

 TO THE RUINS OF THE SYNAGOGUE: